micro-community/development/hiring.md

 ## Roles

-We're currently hiring for three roles (in London):
+We're currently hiring for three types of roles:

 - SWE - focused on the open source side continuing the development of micro and go-micro
 - SRE - developing and managing the core platform that powers micro in the cloud for everyone